 Hand Washing Guide

-Pour Water into a Basin with cold Water, and then include a tiny amount of mild detergent.
+Pour cold water into a basin, and then add a small amount of mild detergent.

-Submerge the vest: Use a gentle motion to submerge your vest while submerged to help loosen dirt.
+Submerge the vest: Use a gentle motion to submerge your vest, then gently agitate it while submerged to help loosen dirt.

-Cleanse gently: Use an easy brush or a cloth to scrub gently stained spots.
+Cleanse gently: Use a soft brush or a cloth to gently scrub stained spots.

-Cleanse thoroughly: Ensure that the detergent has been rinsed thoroughly so there are no leftovers.
+Cleanse thoroughly: Ensure the detergent is rinsed until no residue remains.

 Air Dry: Don’t wring out your vest.
-Place it flat on the floor or hang it on the wall to dry completely, keeping the vest away from the direct sun to avoid fading.
+Place it flat on the floor or hang it on the wall to dry completely, keeping the vest away from direct sunlight to prevent fading.

 Drying Your Safety Vest